chillbear/django-staticfiles-webpack-dev/README.md

 Install package with `pip install django-staticfiles-webpack` in your projects venv.

 ### STATICFILES_STORAGE
-Name of the storage class: `webpack.storage.WebpackHashStorage`
+Name of the storage class: `webpack.storage.WebpackDevServerStorage`

 ### WEBPACK_ASSETS_FILE
 A path pointing to the generated webpack-assets.json file.
 E.g. `"path-to-your/webpack-assets.json"`